-The bill changes the circumstances in which this provision applies and revises and expands the factors that must be considered.
-Under the bill, a court must consider, to the extent that information about any of the factors is available to the court, 11 factors, in addition to any other circumstances considered by the court and notwithstanding the provisions of the Criminal Rules that pertain to the setting of bail, when setting bail for a person who is charged with committing an offense of violence against a family or household member and who appears before the court under the bill's provisions (see "Required appearance for the setting of bail," above) for the setting of bail.
+The bill requires that a court consider, to the extent that information about any of the factors is available to the court, 11 factors, in addition to any other circumstances considered by the court, when setting bail for a person who is charged with committing an offense of violence against a family or household member and who is required by the bill to appear before the court for the setting of bail.
 These factors are (R.C.
 2919.251(B)):

-- (1) Whether the person has a history of domestic violence or a history of other violent acts (existing law); - (2) The mental health of the person (existing law); - (3) Whether the person has a history of violating the orders of any court or governmental entity (existing law); - (4) Whether the person is potentially a threat to any other person (existing law);

-- (5) Whether the person has access to deadly weapons or a history of using deadly weapons (replacement for existing "interference with treatment or counseling" factor); - (6) Whether the person has a history of abusing alcohol or any controlled substance (new); - (7) The severity of the alleged violence that is the basis of the offense, including but not limited to, the duration of the alleged violent incident, and whether the alleged violent incident involved serious physical injury, sexual assault, strangulation, abuse during the alleged victim's pregnancy, abuse of pets, or forcible entry to gain access to the alleged victim (new); - (8) Whether a separation of the person from the alleged victim or a termination of the relationship between the person and the alleged victim has recently occurred or is pending (new); - (9) Whether the person has exhibited obsessive or controlling behaviors toward the alleged victim, including but not limited to, stalking, surveillance, or isolation of the alleged victim (new); - (10) Whether the person has expressed suicidal or homicidal ideations (new); - (11) Any information contained in the complaint and any police reports, affidavits, or other documents accompanying the complaint (new).
+- (1) Whether the person has a history of domestic violence or a history of other violent acts (existing law); - (2) The mental health of the person (existing law); - (3) Whether the person has a history of violating the orders of any court or governmental entity (existing law); - (4) Whether the person is potentially a threat to any other person (existing law); - (5) Whether the person has access to deadly weapons or a history of using deadly weapons (replacement for existing factor); - (6) Whether the person has a history of abusing alcohol or any controlled substance (new); - (7) The severity of the alleged violence that is the basis of the offense, including but not limited to, the duration of the alleged violent incident, and whether the alleged violent incident involved serious physical injury, sexual assault, strangulation, abuse during the alleged victim's pregnancy, abuse of pets, or forcible entry to gain access to the alleged victim (new); - (8) Whether a separation of the person from the alleged victim or a termination of the relationship between the person and the alleged victim has recently occurred or is pending (new); - (9) Whether the person has exhibited obsessive or controlling behaviors toward the alleged victim, including but not limited to, stalking, surveillance, or isolation of the alleged victim (new); - (10) Whether the person has expressed suicidal or homicidal ideations (new); - (11) Any information contained in the complaint and any police reports, affidavits, or other documents accompanying the complaint (new).